HanseltimeIndustries/pkgtest/docs/User Guide/3-filtering-tests.md

     pnpm pkgtest "**/test2.ts"
     ```

-Assuming we have a `matchRootDir: "pkgtests"`, the above command will only run the tests that result from `pkgtests/test2.ts`:
+Assuming we have a `rootDir: "pkgtests"`, the above command will only run the tests that result from `pkgtests/test2.ts`:

 <pre>
 <code>Test Suite for Module commonjs, Package Manager yarn-v1 (<span style="color:magenta">pkgtest default</span>), Run with node